Explainable Bayesian deep learning through input-skip Latent Binary Bayesian Neural Networks: Experiments

 The setup in this experiment is the same as in the previous section, however here we add an interaction term and squared covariates:

 with $\textit{w}_3 = \textit{w}_4 = \textit{w}_5 = 1$.
 The results can be found in Table \ref{tab:nonLinAcc}, \ref{tab:nonlincalibration}, and \ref{tab:nonLinInclution}.

 The results indicate that our methods perform well both with the full and sparse model, with high accuracy and correctly selecting the data-generating covariates.
 While the linear methods are also able to do this, they have no way to model the interaction and square terms, and therefore the accuracy is poor.
-As illustrated in Figure \ref{fig:nonlinExamples}, our method now learns a non-linear structure when presented with non-linear terms, which shows that it is able to adapt in accordance with the complexity of the problem at hand.
-IS-ANN-L1 has good accuracy with the full model and even sparser model, however, it has much higher ECE and NLL than our ISLaB methods, indicating significantly worse uncertainty handling.
+As illustrated in Figure \ref{fig:nonlinExamples}, ISLaB learns a non-linear structure when presented with non-linear terms, which shows that it is able to adapt in accordance with the complexity of the problem at hand.
+IS-ANN-L1 has good accuracy with the full model and even sparser model, however, it has much higher ECE and NLL than ISLaB methods, indicating significantly worse uncertainty handling.
+Furthermore, IS-ANN-L1 struggles with the identification of the true data generating covariates for higher levels of correlations, unlike ISLaB models.
 These two toy experiments indicate that our novel method can perform well in a variety of settings, due to its flexibility and ability to $\emph{learn}$ the needed model complexity from the data, while maintaining predictive accuracy and uncertainty handling.

-\subsubsection{Wisconsin breast cancer}
+\subsubsection{Wisconsin Breast Cancer}

 Having established that the ISLaB method is capable of finding linear and non-linear structures when presented with simple problems where the functional form is known, the focus will now shift to real-world datasets.
 The first problem to be examined is the Wisconsin breast cancer (WBC) dataset.
 The data is labeled as either malignant or benign and can be found in \citet{wolberg1995breast}.